donaghhorgan/COMP9033/labs/README.md

 For more information, see the [notebook documentation](https://github.com/jupyter/docker-stacks/tree/master/datascience-notebook).

-Labs 10 and 11 can be run with the [*Jupyter PySpark Notebook*](https://github.com/jupyter/docker-stacks/tree/master/pyspark-notebook) Docker image.
+Labs 10-12 can be run with the [*Jupyter PySpark Notebook*](https://github.com/jupyter/docker-stacks/tree/master/pyspark-notebook) Docker image.
 To start the notebook, run the following command:

     docker run -it --rm -p 127.0.0.1:8888:8888 -v /path/to/labs:/home/jovyan/work jupyter/pyspark-notebook